asierzapata/lobe-chat-docker/README.md

 ## What does each file do?

 - Shell Scripts
-  - `auto-update-lobe-chate.sh`: This script is used to automatically update the lobe-chat-docker image.
+  - `auto-update-lobe-chat.sh`: This script is used to automatically update the lobe-chat-docker image.
 It is intended to be run as a cron job.
   - `install-models.sh`: This script is used to install the ollama models into the ollama container.
 For now includes `mistral`, `gemma` and `llama2` models.
 To save space, each model is commented except for `gemma`.
   - `start.sh`: This script is used to start the lobe-chat-docker container and install the needed models
 - Docker Files